department-of-veterans-affairs/vets-api-clients/README.md

 # vets-api-clients

-⚠️ **Materials in this repo may be outdated as of July 2019.** This repository contains resources for accessing VA APIs.
+⚠️ **Materials in this repo may be outdated as of September 2019.** This repository contains resources for accessing VA APIs.
 It includes API specifications, sample clients, and general access information.
 Anything older than April 2019 may be considered deprecated.  **For the most up-to-date API documentation, please visit [developer.va.gov/explore](https://developer.va.gov/explore).**

 Welcome to the repository for consumers of **Department of Veterans Affairs (VA) Lighthouse APIs**.